thewebzone/E-Mail-Service-Provider/README.md

 # E-Mail Service Provider
 Make users send e-mails via your website with PHP and a beautiful user interface.

-## How-To Provide your users E-mail Service
+## How to Provide your users E-mail Service?
 1) Install `E-Mail Service Provider` by clicking [here](https://github.com/ImmanuelNL/E-Mail-Service-Provider/archive/v2.0.zip).
 2) Upload `E-Mail Service Provider` to your PHP project.
 3) Rename `E-Mail Service Provider` to `E-mail`